Thursday, May 29, 2008

 It's with this that I must take issue.
 When, in my email to Dr Myers, I referred to the democratic marketplace of ideas, I was not paying lip service.
 It is a fundamental tenet of western democratic society that as long as nobody is literally hurt, every opinion has a right to be heard.
 I'm not saying that every opinion is worth the paper it's written on, just that anyone has every right to make their case.
 This is especially the case in the rigours of the scientific process, where any theory - new or old - is continually vetted by a process of peer review and critique.

-n the case of Behe's ID idiocy and New-Age acupressure guides, they belong squarely in the science section.
+In the case of Behe's ID idiocy and New-Age acupressure guides, they belong squarely in the science section.
 The questions that they address (Who are we?
 How did we get here?
 How can the flow of Chi affect my basement grow-op?) are fundamentally scientific ones.
 Just because a particular author's answer to a real scientific question is completely insipid does not mean that it does not belong on the Science shelf.

-Naïve, but I truly want to believe that in the great marketplace of ideas, theories will ultimately rise and fall on their own merits.
+Call me Naïve, but I truly want to believe that in the great marketplace of ideas, theories will ultimately rise and fall on their own merits.

 If you want to rid your local science section of wastes of wood-pulp like Behe's books on Intelligent Design, here's how to do it.